OptimalDesignLab/PETSc2.jl/docs/src/build.md

 The build system generates a file `deps/use_petsc.sh`.
 Running `source deps/use_petsc.sh` will set the `PETSC_DIR` and `PETSC_ARCH` environment variables corresponding to the PETSc build by the build system.
 This enables, for example, compiling C programs against this version of PETSc.

+## Debugging Install

+The PETSc library is installed in `deps/petsc-x.y.z`, where `x.y.z` is the current version of PETSc.
+Inside this directory, PETSc will create a directory for your machine's specific architecture.
+On my machine the architecture is `arch-linux2-c-debug`.
+Inside this directory are the usual `/bin`, `/lib` etc. directories.

+In the process of building PETSc, output is redirected to log files in the `deps/petsc-x.y.z` directory.
+Specifically

+ * The output of `configure` is written to `fout`
+ * The output of `make` is written to `fout2`
+ * The output of `make test` is written to `fout3`

+If any of these commands fail, the log files contain detail information that explain what happened.